SymfonyCasts/symfony7/sfcasts/multiple-submits.md

 others, we don't.
 This second one is the field type, and it's null by default.
 So, why don't we need to always specify it?

-Well, Symfony has this nifty feature called "field type guessing".
+Well, Symfony has this nifty feature called *field type guessing*.
 When the type is `null`, Symfony will inspect the underlying data class - in our case, the `StarshipPart` entity.
 It will look for a property that matches the field name.
 Based on the found property's type (guessed from type-hints and metadata), Symfony will automatically select the most appropriate form field type.

 For example, since `price` is an integer, Symfony will pick the `IntegerType`.
 Since `name` is a string, Symfony will opt for a `TextType`.
 If we had,